QiZhang-Neves/Microgrid_simple/README.md

 ## Additional Notes

-- To activate the created environment, use: 'conda activate your_env_name'
+- To activate the created environment, use:
--
+-  `conda activate your_env_name`

 - Replace `your_env_name` with the name specified in `environment.yml`.

 ---